chrisfield/redux-formkit/stories/ui-components/text-field/README.md

 ## TextField

-Enter values in the field on the left and see the changes to the state shown on the right.
-Then have a look at the code snippet read the  explanation.
+As an example of how to implement an ```input``` component lets look at the TextField used on the 'Getting Started' form (shown again below).

 <!-- STORY -->